 To date, although there has been some negative impact on our business and operations, including, for example, slowed clinical trial enrollment, we have been able to mitigate against more severe impacts of COVID-19 on our business and operations.
 However, the COVID-19 pandemic could have a more significant negative impact on our business in the future depending on the depth of the effects and the duration of the crisis.
 In response to the COVID-19 pandemic, we have been focused on keeping our employees safe, continuing patients on trials, and maintaining our manufacturing capabilities and research efforts.
 The COVID-19 pandemic is an evolving situation and we continue to monitor our business very closely to try and mitigate any potential impacts.
-We expect the pandemic to have some near-term impact on the initiation of new studies and on clinical trial enrollment.
-For example, in consideration of the current COVID-19 pandemic, we will delay our planned Phase 2 study of enoblituzumab, an investigational, Fc-engineered, anti-B7-H3 monoclonal antibody, in combination with checkpoint blockade in patients with advanced head and neck cancer.
-We expect to provide an update on timing for initiating the study in the second half of 2020.
+We expect the pandemic to continue to have some near-term impact on the initiation of new studies and on clinical trial enrollment.
+For example, in consideration of the current COVID-19 pandemic, we have delayed our planned Phase 2 study of enoblituzumab, an investigational, Fc-engineered, anti-B7-H3 monoclonal antibody, in combination with checkpoint blockade in patients with advanced head and neck cancer until the first quarter of 2021.
 In addition, we have stopped enrollment in a Phase 1/2 study combining flotetuzumab with retifanlimab in patients with relapsed or refractory acute myeloid leukemia being conducted outside of the U.S. We anticipate resuming the study and initiating activity at U.S. sites in the future.
-Significant delays in the timing of our clinical trials and in regulatory reviews could adversely affect our ability to commercialize some of the product candidates in our pipeline.
+Significant delays in the timing of our clinical trials and in regulatory reviews could adversely affect our ability to commercialize the product candidates in our pipeline.